CCR FAQ - Poseidon Se7en+

 What consumables do you recommend?

-The recommended consumables are: Molecular Products Sofnolime Grade 797 loose 8-12 mesh granular carbon dioxide absorbent, Steramine for sanitizing the breathing loop, Tribolube 71 O2 Compatible Lubricant for O-ring seals, Caig Labs DeoxIT GOLD for cleaning gold electrical contacts, and Analytical Industries PSR-11-39-MD galvanic chemistry oxygen sensors.
+The recommended consumables are: Molecular Products Sofnolime Grade 797 loose 8-12 mesh granular carbon dioxide absorbent, Steramine for sanitizing the breathing loop, Tribolube 71 O2 Compatible Lubricant for O-ring seals, Caig Labs DeoxIT GOLD for cleaning gold electrical contacts, and for those units using analog sensors then the Analytical Industries PSR-11-39-MD galvanic chemistry oxygen sensors.

 How much do the consumables cost?